 Check the gauge for cracks and cleanliness.
 Oil pressure should come up to normal within seconds after the engine is started.
-If gauge, identify the location of the warning on the foot brake and hold down for one minute, air pressure should not drop over engine off and release all brakes, press hard
+If gauge, identify the location of the warning on the foot brake and hold down for one engine off and release all brakes, press hard light that indicates a system failure.